0glabs/0g-doc/docs/build-with-0g/contracts-on-0g/precompiles/wrappedogbase.md

 ```solidity
 function burn(address minter, uint256 amount) external;
 ```
-- **Description**: Burns the specified amount of OG in WOG contract on behalf of the minter and reduces the corresponding amount from the minter's mint supply.
+- **Description**: Burns the specified amount of OG in WA0GI contract on behalf of the minter and reduces the corresponding amount from the minter's mint supply.
 - **Parameters**:
   - `minter`: The address of the minter.
   - `amount`: The amount of OG to burn.